ziplab/QTool/doc/classification.md

   2. `xx_adaptive` in most cases, indicates the additional normalization operation which shows great potential to increase the performance.

-  3. `xx_grad_type` defines custom gadient approximation method.
+  3. `xx_grad_type` defines a custom gradient approximation method.
 In general, the quantization step is not differentiable, techniques such as the STE are used to approximate the gradient.
 Other types of approximation exist.
 Besides, in some works, it is advocated to add some scale coefficient to the gradient in order to stabilize the training.

 - Weight decay